-To eliminate the digital divide and bring connectivity to more people, places and things worldwide, companies from telecommunications, technology, aviation and aerospace industries unite in the education, regulation and promotion of high altitude platform stations (HAPS) in the stratosphere.
+The HAPS Alliance unites companies from telecommunications, technology, aviation and aerospace industries to eliminate the digital divide and bring connectivity to more people, places and things worldwide by accelerating the promotion of high altitude platform stations (HAPS) in the stratosphere.

-Accelerate the development and adoption of HAPS technology through industry-wide standards, interoperability guidelines and regulatory policies.
+Hasten the development and adoption of HAPS technology through industry-wide standards, interoperability guidelines, and regulatory policies.

 Liaise with industry organizations by delivering focused and pertinent guidance relating to HAPS technology and market opportunities.

-Building a safe and non-discriminatory HAPS Ecosystem with telecom and aviation regulators.
+Build a safe and non-discriminatory HAPS ecosystem with telecom and aviation regulators.

-Coalesce the voices of HAPS industry leaders into a compelling message for partners, regulators and the public.
+Unify the voices of HAPS industry leaders into a compelling message for partners, regulators, and the public.

 INTEROPERABILITY: Develop product specifications and promote the standardization of interoperable HAPS network elements.